EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 The best thing is that we're not done yet.
 We can also take advantage of ASP.NET Core Identity to manage users programmatically.
 Instead of interacting with these tables directly, we will use the service classes provided by Identity to create new users, fetch existing ones and validate their credentials.

-Before we can do that though, we must first do some configuration in our app's `Startup` class so that said services are properly setup to our liking and are made available to our application.
+Before we can do that though, we must first do some configuration in our app's `Startup` class so that said services are properly set up to our liking and are made available to our application.

 <!-- Next step for us is creating and fetching users.
 Let's see how we can make that happen. -->